hchampury1/RoJ-SPR24/README.md

 Usage: Users can explore the map to view detailed statistics by county, compare data across different regions, and gain insights into the state's justice dynamics.

 ###### County Data
-Functionality: Search feature that allows you to search/sort specific data from the Mapping Justice data shown in the visual data presentation.
-Users can search using multiple types of data and sort by column type by using the arrows or clicking the column title.
-Users can also download data based on search query.
-Users can lastly, reset the page after entering a search query.
+Functionality: Search feature that allows you to search/sort county data from the Mapping Justice data shown in the visual data presentation.
+Users can search using multiple constraints and sort by columns using either the arrows or column title.
+These constraints can be selected via a dropdown menu and clicking the "Search" button.
+Users can also download data based on search query by click the link labeled "here."
+Users can lastly, reset the page after entering a search query that will clear the search results in the table as well as the dropdown menus.
+Users can sort search results after query once, before it clears the results and sorts the original data.

 #### Pro Bono Tracker
 Functionality: Enables the recording and tracking of volunteer contributions using a timesheet-based approach, facilitating the management of time, money, and effort donated to the organization.